rricharz/make-tek-image/README.md

 6. If you have installed [tek4010](https://github.com/rricharz/Tek4010)
-   you can now display your Tektronix 4014 grayscale image with "tek4010 -noexit -b100000 cat image.plt".
+   you can now display your Tektronix 4014 grayscale image with "tek4010 -b100000 -noexit cat image.plt".
 Be patient.
-This is state of the art 1970's grayscale image display at speed the Tektronix 4014 was able to handle.
+This is state of the art 1970s grayscale image display at the speed the Tektronix 4014 was able to handle.